 Phase 2 VIVACITY-MG Study

-Antozzi et al (2024)7,8 conducted a phase 2, randomized, multicenter, DB, PBO-controlled clinical trial to evaluate the safety, efficacy, PK, and PD of IMAAVY in adult patients with gMG who had an insufficient response to ongoing, stable SOC therapy.
+Antozzi et al (2024)7,8 conducted a phase 2, randomized, multicenter, DB, PBO-controlled clinical trial to evaluate the safety, efficacy, pharmacokinetics (PK), and pharmacodynamics (PD) of IMAAVY in adult patients with gMG who had an insufficient response to ongoing, stable SOC therapy.

 Study Design/Methods